madrobby/secure.js/README.md

 <script src="secure.js"></script>
 ```

-…and reap the benefits really safe and secure JavaScript!
+…and reap the benefits of really safe and secure JavaScript!